Community and Planning Services:

 The purpose of the Missoula County Open Lands Citizens Advisory Committee is to advise the Board of County Commissioners and represent the citizens of Missoula County in the protection and preservation of open space and the rural way of life for present and future generations.
 Read more in the OLC brochure...

-The OLC Monthly Meetings convene the third (3rd) Thursday of every month at 6:00 p.m. at the location noted on this website or noted on the agenda.
+The OLC Monthly Meetings convene the third (3rd) Thursday of every month at 6:00 p.m. at the Missoula County CAPS Conference room, 2nd floor of 232 W. Alder.
 All meetings are open to the public.

 - Click HERE for a list of current OLC members.